thesmartrobot/thesmartrobot.github.io/_posts/2021-02-19-active-vision.md

 paper: https://www.frontiersin.org/articles/10.3389/fnbot.2021.642780
 ---

 In the case that a robots needs to manipulate, find, or do anything useful, it first needs to localize its target.
 Living organisms do this by first exploring the area in a seemingly intelligent manner, choosing locations they have not yet visited.
 When we are searching for something and find a cue that could potentially lead to the solution, we, like any other organism, will investigate this further to evaluate whether this leads to our target.
-As this is a logical approach to searching we ask the question: “Can we mimic this exploratory behaviour by driving viewpoint selection through the active inference paradigm?”
+As this is a logical approach to searching, we ask the question: “Can we mimic this exploratory behaviour by driving viewpoint selection through the active inference paradigm?”

-We try to answer this question using a simulated robot manipulator in a workspace with varying shapes of different color in which the robot is tasked to find a single object.
+We try to answer this question using a simulated robot manipulator in a workspace with blocks of varying shapes and colors in which the robot is tasked to find a single object.

 ## Expected Free Energy